The counterjet dominates the production of PeV photons from Cyg X-3: The model

-We consider an example model assuming $h=0.7 a$, $\theta_{\rm j}=0$, $i=28\degr$, and the stellar model as in Section \ref{photon}.
-For these parameters, all photopion production occurs below the photospheric radius, at $R<R_{2/3}$, and the minimum approach to the star is $\approx\!
+Some examples of the resulting orbital modulation profiles are shown in Figure \ref{tau_plot}.
+We considered $\gamma_{\rm h}=3\times 10^6$ (2.8 PeV), $10^7$ (9.4 PeV), $3\times 10^7$ (28 PeV), $10^8$ (94 PeV), and $3\times 10^8$ (280 PeV).
+We assumed $h=0.7 a$, $\theta_{\rm j}=0$, $i=28\degr$, and the stellar model from Section \ref{photon}.
+For these parameters, all photopion production occurs below the photospheric radius ($R<R_{2/3}$), and the minimum approach to the star is at $\approx\!
 1.4 R_*$.
-The probabilities using the total $\pi^0$ cross-section, $\sigma_{\pi^0}$ (Equation \ref{sigmapi0}), are shown for the jet and counterjet in Figures \ref{tau_plot}(a) and (b), respectively.
-While we see strong orbital modulation in both cases, the probabilities for the counterjet are much higher, $>$0.25 near the superior conjunction for $\gamma_{\rm h}\geq 10^7$, and much lower at the inferior conjunction.
-We see that an approximate effective threshold for the photopion production is ${\cal E}\sim 10$ PeV (corresponding to $\gamma_{\rm h}\sim 10^7$).
-Then, Figure \ref{tau_plot}(c) shows the probabilities for the counterjet using the total photopion cross-section, $\sigma_{\rm t}$ (black curve in Figure \ref{p_gamma}).
+The total interaction probabilities, given by Equation (\ref{prob}), are shown for the jet and counterjet in Figure \ref{tau_plot}(a).
+As expected, we find that the counterjet modulation depth is much higher than that for the jet.
+In Figure \ref{tau_plot}(b), we see that an approximate effective threshold for photopion production is ${\cal E}\sim 10$ PeV (corresponding to $\gamma_{\rm h}= 10^7$).

+The relative probabilities of interactions with the wind are shown in Figure \ref{tau_plot}(c).
+We assumed $\sigma_{\rm pHe}=200$ mb (independent of $\gamma_{\rm h}$).
+The weak dependence on $\gamma_{\rm h}$ follows from the definition of this probability as a channel of the total hadronic rate, which also depends on $\tau_{\pi,\gamma}$ (see Equation (\ref{probHe})).
+The relatively high probability of wind interactions follows from the adopted model's loss rate, $\dot M_{\rm w}=10^{-4.74}\msun$/yr.
+On average, 0.27 of the accelerated hadrons produce pions, and approximately 1/3 of the produced pions are neutral.
+However, the actual value of $\dot M_{\rm w}$ in Cyg X-3 remains uncertain, with the current best estimates around $\dot M_{\rm w}\approx 10^{-5}\msun$/yr (see \citet{ZMB13}, \citet{Koljonen17}, and references therein).
+In that case, the probabilities of this process would be about half of those presented here.